ToniWonKanobi/theoveranalyzed.net/posts/2015/7/6/leaving-squarespace-part-iii-making-camel-my-own.md

 [`markdown-it-anchor`](https://www.npmjs.com/package/markdown-it-anchor) is a `markdown-it` plugin that creates headers-based permalinks in the parsed HTML.
 This is similar to what [GitHub has all over its site](http://d.pr/i/16frZ+).
 Essentially, `markdown-it-anchor` looks through the Markdown document for header markers (`#`) and then creates permalinks to those headers, displaying them only on `a:hover` (at least in my CSS).

 This is useful if you, like me, might want to direct readers to particular sections of a post.
 For instance, what if a reader wanted to know how I enabled header anchors on my site?
-After locating the section of the post that discusses header anchors (called "Header Anchors" `# Header Anchors`) I would just copy the permalink glyph on `a:hover.
+After locating the section of the post that discusses header anchors ("Header Anchors" `# Header Anchors`) I would just copy the permalink glyph on `a:hover`.
 I could then send *that* link to the reader.

 Here's how to enable header anchors: